vitorstabile/logic-programming-with-python-basics/README.md

     - [Appendix A - Part 6: Read a Config Json File](#appendixapart6)
     - [Appendix A - Part 7: Read and Parse a CSV file with Pandas based in a Config Json File](#appendixapart7)
     - [Appendix A - Part 8: Read a CSV file with Pandas and iteract over the rows with custom functions using apply()](#appendixapart8)

+## <a name="chapter0"></a>Chapter 0: Getting Started with Python

+### <a name="chapter0part1"></a>Chapter 0 - Part 1: Introduction to Python and its Applications

+Python is a versatile and powerful programming language that has gained immense popularity in recent years.
+Its simple syntax and extensive libraries make it an excellent choice for beginners and experienced developers alike.
+This lesson will introduce you to Python, its core principles, and the diverse range of applications it supports.
+Understanding these fundamentals will provide a solid foundation for your journey into the world of Python programming.

+#### <a name="chapter0part1.1"></a>Chapter 1 - Part 1.1: What is Python?

+Python is a high-level, interpreted, general-purpose programming language.
+Let's break down what each of these terms means:

+- **High-level:** Python abstracts away many of the complexities of lower-level languages like C or Assembly.
+This means you don't have to worry about memory management or other low-level details, allowing you to focus on the logic of your program.

+- **Interpreted:** Python code is executed line by line by an interpreter, rather than being compiled into machine code beforehand.
+This makes Python development faster and more flexible, as you can easily test and modify your code without recompilation.

+- **General-purpose:** Python can be used for a wide variety of tasks, from web development and data science to scripting and automation.
+This versatility is one of the key reasons for Python's popularity.

+**Key Features of Python**

+Python boasts several features that contribute to its widespread adoption:

+- **Readability:** Python's syntax is designed to be clear and easy to understand, resembling plain English.
+This makes Python code more readable and maintainable.

+- **Dynamic Typing:** Python is dynamically typed, meaning you don't have to explicitly declare the data type of a variable.
+The interpreter infers the type at runtime.
+This simplifies coding and reduces boilerplate.

+- **Extensive Libraries:** Python has a vast collection of libraries and modules that provide pre-built functionality for a wide range of tasks.
+These libraries save you time and effort by providing ready-to-use solutions for common problems.

+- **Cross-Platform Compatibility:** Python runs on various operating systems, including Windows, macOS, and Linux.
+This allows you to write code once and run it on different platforms without modification.

+- **Large Community:** Python has a large and active community of developers who contribute to its development and provide support to users.
+This means you can easily find help and resources when you need them.

+**The Zen of Python**

+The guiding principles of Python's design are encapsulated in "The Zen of Python," a set of aphorisms written by Tim Peters.
+You can access these principles by typing ```import this``` in a Python interpreter.
+Some key principles include:

+- Beautiful is better than ugly.

+- Explicit is better than implicit.

+- Simple is better than complex.

+- Complex is better than complicated.

+- Readability counts.

+These principles emphasize the importance of writing clear, concise, and maintainable code.

+#### <a name="chapter0part1.2"></a>Chapter 1 - Part 1.2: Applications of Python

+Python's versatility makes it suitable for a wide range of applications.
+Here are some of the most common:

+**Web Development**

+Python is a popular choice for web development, thanks to frameworks like Django and Flask.
+These frameworks provide tools and libraries that simplify the process of building web applications.

+- **Django:** A high-level framework that follows the "batteries-included" philosophy, providing a comprehensive set of features for building complex web applications.
+It's often used for large-scale projects requiring security and scalability.

+- **Flask:** A lightweight and flexible framework that gives you more control over the structure of your application.
+It's suitable for smaller projects and APIs.

+Example: Building a simple blog using Flask.
+You can define routes, create templates, and interact with a database to manage blog posts.

+**Data Science and Machine Learning**

+Python has become the dominant language in data science and machine learning, thanks to libraries like NumPy, pandas, scikit-learn, and TensorFlow.

+- **NumPy:** Provides support for numerical computations and arrays, essential for data manipulation.

+- **pandas:** Offers data structures and tools for data analysis and manipulation, making it easy to clean, transform, and analyze data.

+- **scikit-learn:** A comprehensive library for machine learning algorithms, including classification, regression, clustering, and dimensionality reduction.

+- **TensorFlow:** A powerful framework for building and training machine learning models, particularly deep learning models.

+Example: Using pandas to analyze a dataset of customer transactions, identifying patterns and trends in customer behavior.

+**Scripting and Automation**

+Python is an excellent choice for scripting and automation tasks, such as automating repetitive tasks, system administration, and network management.

+- **Automating file management:** Writing a script to automatically rename, move, or delete files based on certain criteria.

+- **System administration:** Creating scripts to monitor system performance, manage user accounts, and automate backups.

+- **Network management:** Using libraries like netmiko to automate network device configuration and monitoring.

+Example: Writing a Python script to automatically back up important files to an external hard drive on a regular schedule.

+**Game Development**

+While not as common as C++ or C#, Python can be used for game development, particularly for prototyping and smaller games.
+Libraries like Pygame provide tools for creating 2D games.

+- **Pygame:** A library that provides functions for handling graphics, sound, and input, making it easier to create 2D games.

+Example: Creating a simple platformer game using Pygame, with features like character movement, collision detection, and basic enemy AI.

+**Desktop Applications**

+Python can be used to create desktop applications with graphical user interfaces (GUIs) using libraries like Tkinter, PyQt, and Kivy.

+- **Tkinter:** Python's standard GUI library, providing a simple and easy-to-use interface for creating basic desktop applications.

+- **PyQt:** A more powerful and feature-rich GUI library that provides a wide range of widgets and tools for creating complex desktop applications.

+- **Kivy:** A library for creating cross-platform applications with a focus on touch-based interfaces.

+Example: Building a simple calculator application using Tkinter, with buttons for numbers, operators, and a display for the result.

+#### <a name="chapter0part1.3"></a>Chapter 1 - Part 1.3: Setting Up Your Python Environment (Brief Overview)

+While the next lesson will cover installation in detail, it's helpful to briefly touch on setting up your environment.
+You'll need to:

+- **Install Python:** Download the latest version of Python from the official website (https://www.python.org/downloads/) and follow the installation instructions.

+- **Install a Text Editor or IDE:** Choose a text editor or integrated development environment (IDE) for writing your Python code.
+Popular options include VS Code, Sublime Text, and PyCharm.

+- **Verify Installation:** Open a terminal or command prompt and type ```python --version``` to verify that Python is installed correctly.

 ## <a name="chapter1"></a>Chapter 1: Rapid Introduction to Procedural Programming

 ### <a name="chapter1part1"></a>Chapter 1 - Part 1: Creating and Running Python Programs